jslyemath/mat-206-checkit/README.md

-# CheckIt Bank for Number Systems and Operations
+# CheckIt Bank for Introduction to Geometry and Probability

 ## Purpose

-This repo is for MAT 106 - Number Systems and Operations at SUNY Oswego.
+This repo is for MAT 206 - Introduction to Geometry and Probability at SUNY Oswego.
 It uses both the CheckIt system for online practice and a personal python-based script for local LaTeX generation.

 ## Warning